 M.S. in Computer Science

-Students in the M.S. degree program in Computer Science can choose to complete a master’s thesis or a project-based study track.
+Students in the M.S. degree program in Computer Science can choose to complete a master’s thesis or a course-based study track.
 The M.S. program can be completed in one year, or two years with an optional thesis.
 In this program, students can pursue interdisciplinary collaborations within Tufts School of Engineering and across the university.

 M.S. in Data Science

 The Master of Science program in data science prepares students with bachelor’s degrees in STEM fields to prepare for careers in data analysis and data-intensive science.
 The program focuses on statistics and machine learning, with courses in data infrastructure and systems, data analysis and interfaces, and theoretical elements.
 The Department of Computer Science and the Department of Electrical and Computer Engineering jointly administer this degree.